karthikeyen78/Yoga-Timer/README.md

 # Yoga-Timer
-Timer for Meditation with User Input Breaks and User Input Times
+Timer for Meditation with User Input Breaks and User Input Times Now hosted on Vercel